rbiswas4/SNsims/README.md

 - `sncosmo` : This provides methods to calculate the spectra for models with a spectral time series.
 These spectra are then used to calculate band fluxes using `lsst.sims.photUtils`.
 - `Healpy` : This is made available through the `lsst_sims` package but can be installed externally as well.

+# Data Products
+- While not necessary in principle, the use of precomputed sets of pointings per tile are useful to save time.
+Such precomputed pointings are made available as downloadable sqlite databases.
+For the current baseline `minion_1016`, the recommended data product is currently [available](http://astro.washington.edu/sim_data/hpOpSim/healpixelized_MINION_1016_256_64_indexed_ddfnodith.db.gz') as a link.

 # Contributors
 - R. Biswas
 - D. Rubin